The Bounce Back Loan Scheme (BBLS) is a new scheme designed to enable businesses to access finance more quickly during the coronavirus outbreak.

 The scheme is a part of a wider package of government support for UK businesses and employees.
 Read more at the Government’s Business Support website.

-From 10 November, it was announced participating lenders in the scheme are able to offer smaller businesses across the UK a ‘top-up’ to their existing Bounce Back Loan if they originally borrowed less than the maximum amount available to them.
-View the BBLS FAQs for more detail.
+It was also announced that, from 10 November 2020, participating lenders in the scheme can offer smaller businesses across the UK a ‘top-up’ to their existing Bounce Back Loan if they originally borrowed less than the maximum amount available to them.
+View the announcement about the BBLS top-up and view the BBLS FAQs for more detail

 How it works